-After each Session, the user reflects and integrates the content via a variety of activities (simple quiz, journal entry, word matching, etc) to earn a completion score, amass points, and progress to the next Session.
+After each Session, the user reflects and integrates the content via a variety of activities to earn a completion score, gain points, and progress to the next Session.

 As they progress, their chosen avatar changes slowly from a simple line shape to one of more depth and detail.
 At the end of the program they receive a Certificate of Completion signed by Dr. Lisa and her supporting staff.

 Gamification + Community Building